 Make sure you keep elbows tucked in and don’t swing with the action.

-This resistance band workout move works: Triceps.
+This power band workout move works: Triceps.

 How to do tricep kickbacks: